AndyCasaceli/Memorize/readme.txt

 This project is to follow along with the cs193p lectures.
+Currently up-to-date through lecture 2.